-Estates are all about practicality, and the 5 Series offers plenty of space thanks to its 570-litre boot.
-Although it’s 70 litres down on the Mercedes E-Class, it still offers 10 litres more load capacity than the Volvo V90 and is a usable shape.
+Estates are all about practicality, and the 5 Series offers plenty of space thanks to its 560-litre boot.
+It’s a fair bit down on the Mercedes E-Class, and offers the same load capacity as the Volvo V90.
+It’s a usable shape too.

 The BMW gets a standard power tailgate but its split design gives it a practicality advantage over its rivals; the rear glass opens, making it easier to load shopping bags.
 With the boot open there’s no loading lip, either.